Inamarie84/jsf-online-shop/README.md

 ## Deployment

-The project has been deployed to **Netlify**.
+The project has been deployed to **Vercel**.
 You can access the live version of the store at the following URL:

 [Your Live Store](https://your-live-store.netlify.app)